hannu-s/cloaked-nemesis/README.md

 7. Stores findings in XML
 8. Notify parent for findings ready for inspection

+###Server & Index.html  (80% done)

+Currently server uses apache2.
+Index.html uses javascript to load master_insptector.xml.
+UI uses ajax to send user inputs to PHP server.
+Server validates inputs and afterwards shell executes Updater with userinput as its parameter.

+###Updater

+1. Starts with id and user vote of the master_inspector node as its parameters.
+2. Loads master_inspector.xml
+3. If voted useful or useless
+  * Calls DB_Updater with id, vote parameters
+5. removes node from master_inspector xml
+6. Notifies that task is finished

 ###Inspector  (todo)

 Independet class.
-Presents MasterInspection.XML in http server.
+Presents master_inspector.xml in http server.
 Start browser and directs it to server address.
 User gets to vote for useful/useless or dismiss the site.
 Every vote calls for Updater class with initial values: link, vote.
 Afterwards calls Sorter to resort the file and updates the server.

-###Updater  (todo)
+###Main_Updater  (todo)

 1. Class starts with Link and useful/useless vote
 2. Load page data corresponding the link
+3. Validate page datas words
-3. Store words and usefulness from link, title, headers, (stylized text?) in to db
+4. Store words and usefulness from link, title, headers, (stylized text?) in to db
-4. Recalculate 'keywords' and 'avoids'
+5. Recalculate 'keywords' and 'avoids'
-5. Update 'good sites' and 'useless sites'
+6. Update 'good sites' and 'useless sites'
+7. Recalculate all scores from existing page data files
+8. Order recalculated data with descending score
+9. Recreate master_inspector.data

 ###Sorter  (todo)